Neelraj-Reddy/MC-4/README.md

 # MC-4
-This repository is dedicated to the development of my upcoming research on identifying defects in PCB.
+This repository is dedicated to my current research on identifying defects in PCB.